 The Commission's autonomy is protected by these procedures of appointment, remuneration, and removal.
 The Constitution also enjoins all organs of state- 'through legislative and other measures'-to support the independence, impartiality, dignity and effectiveness of the Commission.
-It prohibits interference in the Commission's operations.37 The Public Service Commission Act makes it an offence to hinder or obstruct the Commission from the performance of its function, punishable on conviction by a fine or imprisonment for a period not exceeding 12 months, or both.38
+It prohibits interference in the Commission's operations.
+The Public Service Commission Act makes it an offence to hinder or obstruct the Commission from the performance of its function, punishable on conviction by a fine or imprisonment for a period not exceeding 12 months, or both.

-The Commission must exercise oversight over the public administration in a way that encourages effectiveness, efficiency and a high standard of professional ethics.39 It is required to promote the basic values and principles governing public administration as set out in section 195 of the Constitution.
+The Commission must exercise oversight over the public administration in a way that encourages effectiveness, efficiency and a high standard of professional ethics.
+It is required to promote the basic values and principles governing public administration as set out in section 195 of the Constitution.
 The Commission has broad powers to investigate, monitor and evaluate the public service.
 It receives and investigates complaints from employees, acts as a grievance body and offers appropriate remedies.
 It can propose measures to improve performance.
-It can give direction to the effect that recruitment, transfers, promotions and removals comply with the values and principles of section 195.40 The Public Service Commission Act gives the power to summons, secure records and administer oaths to the Commission and it makes it an offence to violate these powers.41 The Act specifies a power to set rules, 42 which it has used most prominently to regulate the procedure for dealing with conflicts of interest.43 The Constitution implies that national commissioners can only exercise these powers and functions in the national sphere.
-It grants to provincial commissioners these powers and functions in their provinces.44 The Public Service Commission Act thus enables the relevant delegations, which are achieved with specificity in regulations.45
+It can give direction to the effect that recruitment, transfers, promotions and removals comply with the values and principles of section 195.
+The Public Service Commission Act gives the power to summons, secure records and administer oaths to the Commission

-33 Section 6(2) of the Public Service Commission Act, 46 of 1997.
+&lt;sup>33 Section 6(2) of the Public Service Commission Act, 46 of 1997.